 There are a lot of great resources for women readily available to us these days like the National Breast Cancer Awareness organization.
 Right now, you can sign up for a free e-book, The Breast Health Guide What every woman needs to know.
 It includes tips on how to be breast health aware and includes questions to ask your doctor.

-I have friends who have survived breast cancer and I thank God for that.
+I thank God that my have friends have survived breast cancer with the help of successful breast cancer treatment and procedures like breast reduction surgery and many others.
 Luckily, as more is learned about breast cancer we can be more proactive in catching it before it infiltrates the rest of our body.
 Breast cancer is the most common cancer diagnosed in women in the United States, other than skin cancer and is the second leading cause of death in women.
 The scariest statistic?
 The chance of a woman developing breast cancer sometime in her/my/your lifetime is about 1 in 8.